 The Future of Free Trade - Miami, Florida

 What does free trade look like in a world without TPP and with NAFTA's fate uncertain?
-Together with leading experts on trade policy, we will discuss the impulse for protectionism vis-à-vis the importance of free trade for global prosperity.
+Together with leading experts on trade policy, we discussed the impulse for protectionism vis-à-vis the importance of free trade for global prosperity.

-Smith Soc Treks: The Future of Free Trade will be held in Miami, Florida from April 26 through 29, 2018.
+Smith Soc Treks: The Future of Free Trade was held in Miami, Florida from April 26 through 29, 2018.

 Entrepreneurship, Prosperity and Culture - Laguna Beach, California